xpfw/xpfw/docs/stacks/feathers.md

 ```

 ## Backend Integration
-If you want to use feathers as your backend, integration is dead simple thanks to `@xpfw/feathers`
+If you want to use feathers as your backend theres `@xpfw/feathers`

-Simply use the `permission` and `validate` hooks made available for it and make sure to register those on the collections you want available on the client.
+Add the `permission` and `validate` hooks to your database services and you're set.
 A code example can be found in [XpStats code](https://github.com/xpfw/xpstat/isofw-node/src/services/pluginCollections.ts) and a feathers independent explanation can be found [here](/core/backend.md).